gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 allows for a rudimentary form of dependency injection.
 This way the same controller may be used for interfacing with many types of encoders.

+- `boolean loadEncoder(String filepath);`<br>
+Loads an encoder instance from the `String` contents of a file located at the provided path.
+The new instance is then set on the controller itself, and _not_ returned to the caller.
+This protects the encoder model even further, as the user is not directly calling the encoder itself.

+- `boolean newEncoder(K codes, S symbols);`<br>
+Instantiates a new encoder using the provided `codes` and `symbols` and sets the new encoder to the controller's `encoder` field.

+- `boolean saveEncoder(String filename);`<br>
+Saves the encoder by writing its `toString()` oupput to a file with the specified name.

+And of course, the controller exposes methods to `encode()` and `decode()` sequences, returning the output to the caller.

 ### `Client`
 Finally, we have the `EncoderClient`, which serves (unsurprisingly) as the client of the encoder controller.
 The `Client` interface exposes just a single method: `int run();`.
 This